ClinicalTrials.Veeva

 2. Aged ≥ 14 years.

-3. A verifiable address or residence location that is readily accessible for visiting, willingness to consent to home visits and phone calls, and willingness to inform the study team of any change of address during the treatment and follow-up period.
+3. A verifiable address or residence location that is readily available for visiting, willingness to consent to home visits and phone calls, and willingness to inform the study team of any change of address during the treatment and follow-up period.

 4. Ability and willingness of individual to provide written informed consent or written consent from a parent, guardian, or caregiver and assent of the child participant per local ethics committee guidance.